The Physical Death and Resurrection of Jesus-Verses

-His life as atonement for our sins.
-Here is how the Father’s plan of salvation for
+willingly gave His life as atonement for our sins.
+Here is how the Father’s plan

 On Easter morning